joris68/Concept-Drift-Detection-Event-Stream/README.md

 [1] Stertz, F., & Rinderle-Ma, S. (2018).
 Process histories-detecting and representing concept drifts based on event streams.
 In On the Move to Meaningful Internet Systems.
 OTM 2018 Conferences: Confederated International Conferences: CoopIS, C&TC, and ODBASE 2018, Valletta, Malta, October 22-26, 2018, Proceedings, Part I (pp. 318-335).
 Springer International Publishing.

+## Process Mining on System Logs
+The system itself logs data when processing Event streams.
+Every function will be a own activity in our "process" and therefore be logged as events when called.
+When then mine a model with the inductive miner to vizualize the different function executions and how they interact with each other.
+The csv data can be found in the logs folder.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - Docker installed on your machine.
 You can download Docker Desktop for Windows and Mac from [Docker Hub](https://hub.docker.com/?overlay=onboarding).
+- Python 3.x
+- pip (Python package manager)

 ## Installation